flub78/aws_cicd/doc/introduction.md

 Except for the inventory, ansible scripts are generic and can be applied to a lot of deployment.

-Terraform configuration are specific to one deployement.
-Each terraform configuration directory should contain a setenv.sh script to setup the environment variables common to terraform and ansible.
+Terraform configurations are specific to one deployement.
+Each terraform configuration directory contains the state of a deployment.
+If several infrastucture are used simultaneously they have to be managed in separate directories.

+It is better to avoid hardcoded values or variable defaults in the terraform scripts.
+Variables are explicitely set in the terraform.tfvars file.

 To manage an infrastructure: